 Max’s most memorable ad from her childhood was the 1984 ‘Bodyform’ campaign because of its catchy theme tune which has never left her memory!

-Marcia is a graphic design graduate with over 3 years experience in studio management.
-Marcia has now been at SCA for 2 years and before that she was a studio manager at an interactive art studio.
+Marcia is a graphic design graduate with over 8 years experience in studio management.
+Marcia has now been at SCA for over 5 years and before that she was a studio manager at an interactive art studio.

 Marcia’s favourite adverts whilst growing up was Reebok – Belly’s gonna get you and Power Pods – Football crazy, chocolate mad.